-Most of Canada's provinces have implemented initiatives to reduce carbon-dioxide emissions from the power sector, h and 80 percent of Canadians live in a province where there is pollution pricing.81 In September 2016, the federal government announced a "floor" carbon tax that will be introduced in 2018 at \$10/ton of carbon.
+Most of Canada's provinces have implemented initiatives to reduce carbon dioxide emissions from the power sector,^h and 80 percent of Canadians live in a province where there is pollution pricing.i In September 2016, the federal government announced a "floor" carbon tax that will be introduced in 2018 at \$10/ton of carbon.
 Under the federal program, the carbon price will rise \$10/ton per year until 2022, when the price will freeze at \$50/ton.
 Provinces have considerable implementation flexibility.
-The price can be in the form of a specific tax or levy or as a cap-and-trade program, provided provinces set emissions caps that correspond to the expected reductions from the carbon price.
+The price can be in the form of a specific tax or levy, or as a cap-and-trade program, provided provinces set emissions caps that correspond to the expected reductions from the carbon price.
 The carbon tax will be revenue-neutral for the federal government, which will return funds to provinces from federally imposed carbon taxes.
-Any province can also levy the carbon tax and collect revenue itself, without involving the federal government, to meet the carbon pricing requirement.82,83 A number of provinces, including British Columbia, Alberta, Ottawa, and Quebec, k are already in compliance with a carbon price for 2018, though the rising federal price of carbon will necessitate additional action from all provinces by 2022.
+Any province can also levy the carbon tax and collect revenue itself, without involving the federal government, to meet the carbon pricing requirement.^{1,} ^k A number of provinces, including British Columbia,1 Alberta,^m Ottawa, and Quebec,n are already in compliance with a carbon price for 2018, though the rising federal price of carbon will necessitate additional action from all provinces by 2022.

-A carbon tax on the use of fossil fuels was introduced in Mexico in 2014.
-The initial price on carbon was set at USD \$3.5/ton of carbon.84 In November 2016, Mexico launched its first federal initiative to deal with carbon, a pilot project with voluntary participation for study purposes of Mexico's new cap-and-trade program.
-The information will inform implementation of the 2018 launch of Mexico's new cap-and-trade program.
+Mexico introduced a carbon tax on the use of fossil fuels in 2014.
+The initial price on carbon was set at U.S. dollars \$3.5/ton of carbon.o In November 2016, Mexico launched its first federal initiative to deal with carbon, a pilot project with voluntary participation for study purposes of Mexico's new cap-and-trade program.
+The information will inform implementation of the 2018 launch of Mexico's new capand-trade program.
 The program is being guided by the Secretariat of Environment, the Mexican Stock Exchange, and the Mexican Carbon Platform, a private trading platform established in 2003.
-The platform involves voluntary participation of approximately 60 companies from various industries, including steel, cement, and chemicals, which combine to annually generate 70 million tons of carbon dioxide.
+The platform involves voluntary participation of approximately 60 companies from various industries, including steel, cement, and chemicals, which combine to generate 70 million tons of carbon dioxide annually.
 Historically, the state of Baja California has been involved in California's carbon trading and clean energy policies for several years.
-To formally launch cap-and-trade in 2 years, Mexico will need to establish a cap on GHG emissions and create a program for monitoring and verification.85,86
+To formally launch the cap-and-trade program in 2 years, Mexico will need to establish a cap on greenhouse gas emissions and create a program for monitoring and verification.69, 70

 The electricity sector has and will continue to play an important leading role in reducing economy-wide emissions of carbon dioxide across North America.
-Table 6-1 briefly describes recent announcements and actions by the federal governments of Canada and Mexico to address carbon dioxide emissions from the electricity system.
+This table briefly describes recent announcements and actions by the federal governments of Canada and Mexico to address carbon dioxide emissions from the electricity system.